 Most students will join Goldwyn 6th Form at the beginning of Year 12.
-However, it is possible that students may join at other times in the school year, as long as their year group is not full, their needs would not stop the effective education of the other students in their year group and they have an interest in the course(s) available.
+However, it is possible that students may join during Year 12 or at the beginning of Year 13, as long as their year group is not full, their needs would not stop the effective education of the other students in their year group and they have an interest in the course(s) available.